Top C's & Tiaras™

 |

-The Top C's storyThis genre of music was (and is) under represented on TV, popular entertainment with familiar titles and memorable tunes.
+The Top C's StoryThis genre of music was and still is under represented on TV and other media, popular entertainment with familiar titles and memorable tunes.

 |